-Students are expected to register for the following semester, on the dates designated in the academic calendar.
+In order to secure the necessary courses, students are expected to register for the following semester, on the dates designated in the academic calendar.
 Those who miss the prescribed registration dates may register any time before the beginning of the new semester and up to the 6th day of classes or the 1st day of classes during the summer.
 Advisors assist students in arranging a class schedule consistent with their interests and needs.